 Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

-Family doctor wait times in Canada have reached a national breaking point in 2026, with roughly 6.5 million Canadians lacking a regular family physician (Statistics Canada, 2024).
+Family doctor wait times in Canada have reached a national breaking point in 2026, with roughly 6.5 million Canadians lacking a regular family doctor (Statistics Canada, 2024).
 Across Ontario, Quebec, British Columbia, Alberta and the Atlantic provinces, average waits to be rostered with a new family doctor now range from several months to more than four years, depending on postal code.
 This guide explains the actual numbers, the structural reasons behind the shortage, the official provincial registries you can join today, and what unattached patients can realistically do in the meantime — including when virtual care is appropriate and when it is not.

 Book Your Appointment Now

-Approximately 6.5 million Canadians (about 1 in 5 adults) have no regular family physician as of 2024 (Statistics Canada).
+Approximately 6.5 million Canadians (about 1 in 5 adults) have no regular family doctor as of 2024 (Statistics Canada).
 Average wait to be attached to a new family doctor ranges from 6 months in parts of Alberta to over 4 years in Nova Scotia.
 Most provinces operate official registries (Health Care Connect, Find a Doctor BC, Alberta Find a Doctor).
 Provincially insured virtual care is the main interim option for routine, non-emergency issues.

 - Provincial orphaned-patient counts (CIHI and provincial sources, 2024-2025): Ontario 2.5 million, Quebec 1.6 million, BC 900,000, Alberta 650,000, Nova Scotia 160,000+ on Need a Family Practice Registry, Newfoundland and Labrador 136,000+ on the provincial registry.